ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-header/_simple-header-react.md

 [[only-react]]
-|Below is a simple example of filter component as a Hook:
+|Below is a simple example of header component as a Hook:
 |
 |```jsx
 |export default props => {